Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Treble Amount

-The Turtle Beach Stealth 500 have a bright sound profile.
-They lack low- and mid-bass which means sound effects like explosions don't have rumble and thump.
-The mid-range isn't particularly well-balanced either: voices sound a bit recessed and might come across as honky because of the dips in the low- and upper-mid range.
-While their low-treble also lacks a bit of detail, a peak in the mid-treble gives these headphones their bright tonality, which some users might find a bit piercing, especially when listening to dialogue with loud S and T sounds.
+The Turtle Beach Stealth 500 have a somewhat excited sound profile that leans bright.
+They lack low bass, which means sound effects like explosions don't have rumble and thump, but there's plenty of high bass, so sound effects like footsteps feel immersive.
+The mid-range isn't particularly well-balanced either: voices sound a bit recessed and might come across as honky because of the dips in the low- and high-mid range.
+While their low-treble also lacks a bit of detail, a peak in the mid-treble gives these headphones a bright tonality, which some users might find a bit piercing, especially when listening to dialogue with loud S and T sounds.

 These headphones have a virtually identical frequency response whether connected via Bluetooth or their dongle, but activating the microphone shelves off the highest treble frequencies.
-You can change the sound of these headphones using EQ presets or various Superhuman Hearing functions.
-Superhuman Hearing provides several different presets, such as 'Gunshots' or 'Footsteps,' which are designed to help FPS gamers better hear enemy movements.
+We tested these headphones using the Turtle Beach Signature Sound preset, but you can change the sound of these headphones using EQ presets or various Superhuman Hearing functions.
+Superhuman Hearing provides several different presets, like 'Gunshots' or 'Footsteps,' which are designed to help FPS gamers better hear enemy movements.
 Whether you find the feature useful is a matter of personal preference, but it's worth noting that, when set to max, it makes the already poor bass response even worse.

 5.9